5004-SEA-Fa24-Geeng/final-project-finalproject-group5/movie-feaster/frontend/src/test/GUITestPlan.md

-# 🎬 Movie Browser & List Manager — GUI Test Plan
+# 🎬 Movie Feast — GUI Test Plan

 ## 📘 Overview
 This test plan outlines the GUI testing strategy for a movie browsing and list management application.
 The app allows users to: